Travel to Ukerewe Island, Tanzania: Updated for 2021

 Tourism is still developing on Ukerewe island so you will not see many other foreigners around.
 As such, I recommend booking a guide to take you around (particularly because there are 3 tribal languages spoken on the island, so even if you know Swahili you will have difficulty communicating).

-I hired Pascal of ‘Nansio Cultural Tourism Enterprise’, and was really pleased with my tours!
-You can reach him on whatsapp at +255763480134 or email [email protected]
+I hired Pascal of ‘Ukerewe Impact Travels’, and was really pleased with my tours (continue reading below for what activities we did).
+You can reach him on WhatsApp at +255763480134 or email [email protected]

 Getting to Ukerewe Island